sunaot/decision_maker/README.md

 # DecisionMaker [![Build Status](https://travis-ci.org/sunaot/decision_maker.svg?branch=master)](https://travis-ci.org/sunaot/decision_maker)

-DecisionMaker is a library which help you to gerate simple decision table and make complicated dispatching logic much simpler.
-See Usage for details.
+DecisionMaker is a library which behaves as a decision table and it makes complicated dispatching logic much simpler.
+See following usages for details.

 ## Installation